-- 1. Importance and/or relevance and applicability of the proposed project: This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, state, or local activities.
-Provide a clear definition of the problem, need, issue, or hypothesis to be addressed.
+1. Importance and/or relevance and applicability of the proposed project: This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, state, or local activities.
+Applicants should provide a clear definition of the problem, need, issue, or hypothesis to be addressed.
 The proposal should describe its relevance to RSA program priorities.
+If not directly related to priorities listed in this solicitation, applicants should provide justification why the proposed project should be considered.
+(20 points)

+2. Technical/scientific merit: This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and

+Commented [DVB26]: The current plan is to use the panel approach again, do we want to add any more detail about that process?

-If not directly related to priorities listed in this solicitation, provide justification why the proposed project should be considered.
-(20 points) - 2.
-Technical/scientific merit: This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-Special emphasis will be given to proposals that foster and improve cooperative interactions with NMFS.
-A clear definition of the approach to be used including description of field work, theoretical studies, and laboratory analysis to support the proposed research in the area and time proposed is important.
-The time frame for utilizing research DAS and conducting the proposed research should be clearly specified.
+Commented [JP27]: CO: FFO should add more details about the current process.
+It might be helpful to explain if this panel looks only at the survey proposals or all of the proposals.
+Also, does this panel come to consensus or are individual comments and scores considered? objectives.
+Special emphasis will be given to proposals that foster and improve cooperative interactions with the fishing industry, other research organizations conducting scallop research, NMFS, and other stakeholders.
+A clear description of the project design, including a detailed description of field and laboratory work, and analysis methods, should be provided.
+The time frame for conducting the proposed research should be clearly specified.
 Activities that take place over a wider versus narrower geographical range, where appropriate, are preferred.
 (30 points)

-- 3. Overall qualifications of the project: This criterion assesses whether the applicant, and team members, possess the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
+3. Overall qualifications of the project: This criterion assesses whether the applicant, and team members, possess the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
 This includes demonstration of support, cooperation and/or collaboration with the fishing industry, and qualifications/experience of project participants.
+(15 points)

-Where appropriate, combined proposals involving multiple principal investigators are preferred versus separate stand-alone proposals on related projects.
-For proposals involving multiple vessels, special attention will be given to specification of safeguards to ensure that the authorized set-aside will not be exceeded.
-(15 points) - 4.
-Project costs: This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
+4. Project costs: This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
 Cost-effectiveness of the project is considered.
+(25 points)

-(25 points) - 5.
-Outreach and education: This criterion assesses whether the project involves a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
+5. Outreach and education: This criterion assesses whether the project involves a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
 This includes identification of anticipated benefits, potential users, likelihood of success, and methods of disseminating results.
 Where appropriate, data generated from the research must be formatted in a manner consistent with NMFS and ACCSP databases.
 A copy of this format is available from NMFS.
+Principal Investigators should anticipate being requested to provide an oral presentation to the Council's Scallop Committee, Advisory Panel, or Plan Development Team on the results of their research.
+Principle investigators who publish their research in a peer-review journal are encouraged (or required?) to make the article open access so it is accessible to the public.
 (10 points)